 Your personal car insurance policy may cover a rental car

-If you want to use your personal car insurance for a rental car, read through your policy to be sure you’ll be covered or call your insurance provider and ask.
+If you want to use your personal car insurance for a rental car, read your policy to be sure you'll be covered, or call your insurance provider to ask.

 Your credit card might offer rental car insurance